nytud/xtsv/README.md

 ## Requirements

 - Python 3.5 <=
-- [Optional, if required by any module] PyJNIus and OpenJDK 8 JDK (we are transitioning to OpenJDK 11)
+- [Optional, if required by any module] PyJNIus and OpenJDK 11 JDK

 ## API documentation